Aryalexa/42-b2bRoot/4-Vm_setup.md

 > 🌳
 >
-> `sudo` (Superuser Do) is a command-line utility.
-It needs to be installed and configured, and it allows authorized users to execute commands with elevated privileges.
+> `sudo` (Superuser Do) is a command-line utility that lets you run a command as a "superuser".
+> - It needs to be installed and configured.
+> - It allows authorized users to execute commands with elevated privileges.
 > - It provides fine-grained access control, allowing administrators to define which users or groups can run specific commands with elevated privileges.
 > - It maintains a log (audit trail) of each command executed with elevated privileges, (who, when and what).
 > - It adheres to the *principle of least privilege*, a security best practice.